 I spend some more time with Troy in his nursery, playing or letting him explore.
 This week he started crawling, so our play time mostly looks like me trying to keep up with him!
 At this age, it feels like Troy is doing something new every day, which is fun to watch.
 He also started saying ‘ma ma ma,’ or ‘maaaaa!’ which melts my heart!

 Troy eats his dinner.
 I feed Troy and then he is usually happy to bang away with toys in his high chair for a few minutes.

 I cook dinner.
 While Troy is next to me in his high chair, I’ll get dinner ready for when Jonathon comes home.
 This is actually one of my favorite parts of the day.
 I hardly ever used to cook before we moved to the cabin, but now I cook dinner most nights.
 In winter, there’s something extra comforting about having a warm, home-cooked meal.

 I should add here that sometimes our afternoons (and days) are much more chaotic than this.
-There’s days that Troy is grumpy, things don’t go according to plan and I don’t cook dinner.
-Especially in winter, when cabin fever can set in, I try to give me and Troy both plenty of room for grace.
+There are days that Troy is grumpy, things don’t go according to plan and I don’t cook dinner.
+Especially in winter, when cabin fever can set in, I try to give Troy and myself both plenty of room for grace.
 If the cabin is a mess or Troy is cranky (or if I get cranky… :)), it’s OK.
 I love routine, but try to be more sensitive to what we both need day to day.
 Sometimes that looks like things around the cabin don’t get done, or we sit down and watch a TV show or I take some long moments just to hang out with Troy.